employment law

 - Is your claim valid?
 Just because your employer made your life miserable by harassing you to the point where you had to quit, that does not mean you don’t have a claim.
 You may have been subjected to “constructive discharge” which the courts recognize as the same as a regular termination by the employer.

 - Document….Document….Document.
-Print, save and protect emails, voice mails, texts or anything else that it relevant to your claim of harassment or discrimination.
+Print, save and protect emails, voicemails, texts or anything else that it relevant to your claim of harassment or discrimination.
 You may be fired soon and after that, you will lose access to valuable information to prove your case.

 - Just because you were fired for a false reason, does not mean you have a claim.
-You only have a claim is the true reason you were fired was discriminatory.
+You only have a claim if the true reason you were fired was discriminatory.
 Discrimination is proven usually by showing one class of workers is getting better treatment than another.

 - You don’t have to quit or be fired to make an employment claim.
 For example, you were passed over for promotion because of your age; or you are being harassed sexually by a co-worker or retaliated against because you reported him; or you realize the men in the office are getting paid more than the women for the same type of work; you can start a claim while you are still working for your employer.
 Admittedly, this is a hard row to hoe, but I have seen it done successfully.

 - Racial discrimination cases seldom involve overt racism.
 You do not need a racial epithet or a noose hanging in your locker to win your case.
 Discrimination is usually proven by evidence that answers the question, “as compared to what?”
-Is there a difference between how minorities are being treated on advancement or pay raises or disciplinary actions vs Caucasians or visa versa when the decision maker is a minority.
+Is there a difference between how minorities are being treated on advancement or pay raises or disciplinary actions vs Caucasians or vice versa when the decision maker is a minority.

 - In age discrimination cases, you still hear the discriminatory remarks like, “you can’t teach an old dog new tricks” or “he is too old school” or “getting a lot of snow up there on your peak John.”
 Employers are only recently becoming savvy about how to detect and prevent age discrimination and remarks like these are often a part of these cases.